robvanson/akouste/README.md

 Bill of Materials

 - Stimuli, which can be audio, video, images, or text
-- A table listing which stimuli should be presented at each turn
+- A table listing which stimuli should be presented at each turn. ([instructions](https://youtu.be/sYVBrWeSlVg))
-- An experiment web page that presents the stimuli to the listeners and collects their responses
+- An experiment web page that presents the stimuli to the listeners and collects their responses. ([instructions](https://youtu.be/SWUlduH3Vkk))

 To create a listening experiment, access to [*akousteCreate.html*](./akousteCreate.html) is needed.
 This access does not have to be local, the [*akoúste* github pages](./) (or equivalent repositories) will do.
 For a real experiment, stimulus media files, audio or video, are required, preferably in a local folder.
 The stimulus files can be accessed locally, or remotely over https.
 Any audio or video format that can be played by the web browsers of choice can be used.